teambit/docs/docs/components/components/namespaces.md

 title: Namespaces
 ---

-Namespaces serve as folders that organize components in the Workspace or inside a collection on bit.dev.
-You can use namespaces inside a collection to group related components.
+Namespaces serve as folders that organize components in the Workspace or inside a scope on bit.dev.
+You can use namespaces inside a scope to group related components.

 To namespace a component use the `--namespace` or `-n` option.